Curry has 33 points, Warriors beat Clippers for 8th straight

 AP Sports Writer

-LOS ANGELES (AP) — Stephen Curry scored 13 of his 33 points in the fourth quarter and the Golden State Warriors extended their winning streak to eight with a 105-90 victory over the Los Angeles Clippers on Sunday.
+“That was as upset as I’ve seen him and that I have been in a long time.
+He clearly got fouled,” Kerr said.
+“When he knows he got fouled on a play like that and he doesn’t the call the competitor will come out in him and he will lose his mind a little bit.
+But it will spur him like it did in this instance.”

+Golden State had a 79-70 lead when Curry’s outburst happened, but they would put it away afterward with a 21-7 run during a nearly five-minute span.
+Curry made three 3-pointers during the spurt, and applied the dagger shot with an off-balance triple from the right corner with 5:20 remaining.

-Otto Porter Jr. added 18 points, and Jordan Poole had 17 for the Warriors.
+Otto Porter Jr. added 18 points and 10 rebounds, and Jordan Poole scored 17 points for the Warriors.
 They improved their NBA-best record to 18-2 heading into a showdown Tuesday night in Phoenix against the streaking Suns — 17-3 after winning 16 straight.

 TIP-INS

-Warriors: Set a season high with 19 steals, including six by Curry. … Golden State has gone over the century mark in points in all of its games. … Klay Thompson and James Wiseman were assigned to Santa Cruz of the G-League to begin working their way back.
+Warriors: Set a season high with 19 steals. … Golden State has gone over the century mark in points in all of its games. … Klay Thompson (right Achilles tendon injury recovery) and James Wiseman (right knee injury recovery) were assigned to Santa Cruz of the G-League to begin working their way back.

-Clippers; Bledsoe reached 10,000 career points with a 3-pointer during the first quarter. … LA tied a season high with 15 offensive rebounds. … Clippers committed 25 turnovers that led to 31 Golden State points.
+Clippers; Bledsoe reached 10,000 career points with a 3-pointer during the first quarter. … Reggie Jackson, who came into the game averaging 18.4 points per game, was held scoreless for the first time this season.
+He missed all five of his shots from the field. … LA tied a season high with 15 offensive rebounds.

 UP NEXT